 This article demonstrates what’s at stake in American foreign policy.

-In the meantime, Russia offered its own Security Council resolution calling for all parties to cease violence and begin negotiations.
+In the meantime, resolution calling for all parties to cease violence and begin negotiations.
 Neither asks for sanctions or foreign help.
 Russian and China vetoed anti-Assad resolutions proposed by the European Union in October.

 Assad has simply blown off all attempts by the Arab League to stop the violent clashed, first agreeing to a cease-fire and then clamping down on demonstrators the next day.
 But the Syrian economy is hurting and Turkey, its neighbor and one-time ally, has even hinted about sending troops into Syria to prevent a wave of expected refugees entering Turkey as the situation worsens.